 How It Works

-Raising confidence helps the individual take charge of their decisions.
+Ideally, the Satir method works as such: raising confidence helps the individual take charge of their decisions.
 From there, they see that they have a level of responsibility for their emotional health and active functioning.
 Then, the client commits to becoming consistent in their decisions, goals, and statements.
 They become an active agent in their lifestyle.

 Who It's For